-The Nacogdoches County Historical Foundation is throwing Nacogdoches’ fourth annual Beefsteak Dinner on Friday, January 14th at Mast Hall.
+The Nacogdoches County Historical Foundation is throwing Nacogdoches’ seventh annual Beefsteak Dinner on Friday, January 26th at Mast Hall.

 Our Beefsteak event will start at 7 pm; tickets are $50 each (tables of 8 are $400) and are available from any Nacogdoches County Historical Foundation Board member or online at Eventbrite.
-Attendees will get hearty portions of meat, beer and will be given a commemorative apron to wear during the event and take home with them.
-The Nacogdoches Beefsteak dinner directly benefits the restoration of the historic Zion Hill Baptist Church.
+Attendees will get hearty portions of meat and beer and will be given a commemorative apron to wear during the event and take home with them.
+The Nacogdoches Beefsteak dinner directly benefits the continued care of Zion Hill Baptist Church.

 What better way to spend a Friday night in Downtown Nacogdoches than to attend a dinner where all the courses are meat, bread, and beer?